What is a star party?

-Be sure to check this website or call Astroline at (615) 401-5092 before travelling in case of a cancellation due to poor weather circumstances.
+Be sure to check the BSAS Twitter or Facebook page before traveling in case of a cancellation due to poor weather circumstances.

 - Want to familiarize yourself with the current night sky before attending the star party?
 Check out Sudekum Planetarium’s program “Skies Over Nashville,” a live tour of the night sky.
 This is a perfect chance to ask questions about stars, constellations, planets, or any other topic about space or astronomy.
 See our show schedule for program times.

 - Download and print out a copy of Sudekum Planetarium’s monthly star chart to bring with you.
 Copies are also available at the Planetarium.